perladvent/perldotcom/content/article/_pub_2000_12_begperl5.md

 {
+   "slug" : "/pub/2000/12/begperl5",
+   "date" : "2000-12-18T00:00:00-08:00",
+   "categories" : "development",
    "title" : "Beginners Intro to Perl - Part 5",
-   "categories" : "development",
+   "tags" : [
+      "object-oriented-programming",
+      "oop"
+   ],
    "thumbnail" : null,
-   "description" : "Objects and Modules -> Editor's note: this venerable series is undergoing updates.
-You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's...", "authors" : [
+   "draft" : null,
+   "authors" : [
       "doug-sheppard"
    ],
    "image" : null,
-   "draft" : null,
-   "date" : "2000-12-18T00:00:00-08:00",
-   "tags" : [
-      "object-oriented-programming",
-      "oop"
-   ],
-   "slug" : "/pub/2000/12/begperl5"
+   "description" : "Objects and Modules -> Editor's note: this venerable series is undergoing updates.
+You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's..."
 }